 MA Psych UKCP MBACP

-My name is Christine Boyd and I have been a practising counsellor and psychotherapist in the Thames Valley, near Reading, and in Paddington, London for the past fifteen years.
+My name is Christine Boyd and I have been a practising counsellor and psychotherapist in the Thames Valley, near Reading, and in Paddington, London for the past twenty years.
 I am fully committed to providing counselling and psychotherapy in a safe, confidential and non-judgemental environment.

 I work with individuals for an agreed time period or on a longer-term basis, or in a Group.
 I also work with couples for Couples Counselling.
 The aim is to enable you to enhance your life and to live it more fully as you increasingly realise your potential.